torinnguyen/TTTAttributedLabel-Additions/README.md

                         withText:@"This is a link."
                        alignment:NSTextAlignmentLeft];

-//Modify "bigger" with a link
+//Linking "red and big" to a website
 [self.myTTTLabel addLinkToUrl:@"http://en.red-dot.org/2026.html"
                      withText:@"red and big"];

-//Change the font of existing text
+//Change the font of existing substring within current text [self.myTTTLabel modifyText:@"blue"
-[self.myTTTLabel modifyText:@"blue"
                    withFont:[UIFont systemFontOfSize:20]
                       color:[UIColor purpleColor];